AAFC-BICoE/dina-planning/.github/ISSUE_TEMPLATE/requirement.md

 name: Requirement
 about: Describe the requirement
 title: ''
-labels: ''
+labels: requirement
 assignees: ''

 ---

 GIVEN I have accessed DINA as [a role]

-WHEN [please describe the action]
+WHEN [describe the action initiated by the user]

-THEN [please describe the response of the system]
+THEN [describe the response of the system]

 AND [describe additional action(s) from the system]